CSCfi/csc-user-guide/docs/data/sensitive-data/sd-desktop-working.md

     ```

 3. Copy the URL and paste it in Firefox to open the R-Studio login page.
-4. After a few seconds, enter your username and password to access the server.
+4. Enter your username and password to access the server.

 !!!
 Note
     Only files saved in the external volume are accessible to other project members using RStudio.